rrevenantt/antlr4rust/README.md

   - [ ] Some redundant cloning is happening inside which can result in performance degradation in some corner cases for left recursive rules
 - [ ] Documentation
   - [ ] Quite some things are already documented but still far from perfect
-  - [ ] Currently the only examples are tests
+  - [ ] More doctests.
+Currently the only examples are tests
 - [ ] API stabilization
   - [ ] Rust api guidelines compliance
+  - [ ] more tests for API because it is quite different from Java

 See tracking [issue](https://github.com/antlr/antlr4/issues/1839) for more info